HoangLongHotarou/Path_Finding_Python/README.md

 # Path_Finding_Python
 AStar_Dijkstra

-Visualizes the mechanism of A* and Dijkstra finds the shortest path in the maze.
+Visualizes the mechanism of A* and Dijkstra in finding the shortest path in the maze.

 ![Screenshot 2021-11-12 195258](https://user-images.githubusercontent.com/71645795/141470386-7f64842d-a30f-4e1c-8a4b-d7da6e0cbb01.png)
 <br>